openspending/community.openspending.org/resources/osi/conclusions.md

 <small>* So far, there have been a few well-coordinated attempts to standardise and collect this information biographical information, [Popit from MySociety](http://popit.mysociety.org/) and [Popolo from OpenNorth and the Participatory Politics Foundation](http://blog.opennorth.ca/2013/02/21/update-on-opengovernment/), however - a coordinated international effort is required in order to maintain this enormous, and rapidly evolving dataset. </small>

+####  Nevertheless: proactive spending release doesn’t nessesarily make strong civil societies

+In some countries there is high quality spending data and no journalists or CSOs making much use of the data.

+For example Slovenia has since 2011 arguably had one of the leading models for publishing government transactions.
+Yet there seems to have been little uptake among journalists or CSOs.
+While one reason might clearly be that making sense of large spending datasets requires substantial skills, what the case of Slovenia maybe demonstrates more than anything is that governmental access to data might actually offer little guidance as to how vibrant the civil society on spending transparency actually is.
+This is perhaps simply a matter of training, or perhaps a language barrier for countries where training materials are available.

+Likewise, we struggled to find many civil society organisations in Greece, who were not technical users, making use of the data in the Cl@rity programme.

 ## Key obstacles preventing re-use of data

 ### No bulk download